h8liu-archives/p8/README.md

 more meaningful than other computer games that ends up with absolutely nothing).

-If you are also interested, please email me. liulonnie@gmail.com
+If you are also interested and want to help, please contact me. liulonnie@gmail.com